kkuchta/TSpell/README.md

 ## Let me see that...

-To try it yourself, edit demo.ts to replace the test string with your own, then run `yarn run tsc --noEmit demo.ts`.
+To try it yourself, edit demo.ts to replace the test string with your own, run `yarn install`, then run `yarn run tsc --noEmit demo.ts`.

 You'll either get this if the test string is spelled correctly: